kantubhuktharohith/online-vehicle-rental-system/README.md

 - This is a front-end demo and does not include a server-side API.
 - Local storage is used for persistence, which means data is isolated to the current browser and device.

-## License

-This repository is provided as-is for demonstration and learning purposes.